-- Not all punctured or damaged tires can be properly repaired; consequently, they must be replaced.
-NEVER repair a tire with any of the following conditions: - Wear to the tire's built-in treadwear indicators or to 2/32 inch (1.6 mm) remaining tread depth in any area of the tread. - With a puncture larger than 1/4 inch (6 mm). - With a puncture or other damage outside the repairable tread area (as shown in the graphic). - With a pre-existing, improper repair. - Any tire repair done without removing the tire from the wheel is improper.
+- Not all punctured or damaged tires can be properly repaired; consequently, some tires must be replaced.
+NEVER repair a tire with any of the following conditions: - Wear to the tire's built-in treadwear indicators or to 1.6 mm (2/32 inch) remaining tread depth in any area of the tread. - With a puncture larger than 6 mm (1/4 inch). - With a puncture or other damage outside the repairable tread area (as shown in the graphic). - With a pre-existing, improper repair.

+- Any tire repair done without removing the tire from the wheel is improper.
 The tire must be demounted from the wheel and the interior inspected for damage that may not be evident on the exterior of the tire. - Using only a plug/stem, or using only a patch, is not a safe or proper repair.
 A patch must be applied to the interior of the tire and the puncture hole must be filled with a suitable plug/stem filler to prevent inflation pressure loss and contamination of the steel belts and other plies. - NEVER substitute a tube for a proper repair or to remedy an improper repair. - Tubes, like tires, should only be repaired by a qualified tire service professional. - Some vehicle manufacturers do not recommend using repaired tires.
-Consult your vehicle owner's manual or contact the vehicle manufacturer before operating a repaired tire on your vehicle.
+Consult your vehicle owner's manual or contact the vehicle manufacturer before operating a repaired tire on your vehicle. - Bridgestone and Firestone brand tires with Run-Flat Technology may be repaired for some punctures under certain restrictions and prescribed procedures; see "RFT Tires with Run-Flat Technology" in this manual.